-PSC177

-Introduction to Geology
+PSC177 Introduction to Geology 5 cr. hr.

-5cr. hr.

 This five credit hour online course in Introduction to Geology is a one semester survey course that will introduce students to the study of the earth, its processes and materials.
-It is designed to be for non-science majors as well as students that need an introductory course before starting a program of study requiring several semesters of science.
-(Previously listed as the five credit hour course of PSC232.)
+It is designed to be for non-science majors as well as students that need an introductory course before starting a program of study requiring several semesters of science

-PSC178

-Introduction to Astronomy
+PSC178 Introduction to Astronomy 3 cr. hr.